-Other main activities in 2019: Chairman of centerVision AG and CSI Basel Horse Event AG, Vice Chairman of Institut Straumann AG and Straumann Holding AG, Board Member and Owner of the Grand Hotel Les Trois Rois, Basel, Member of Foundation Council of Foundation for Dental Research and Education.
+Other main activities in 2020: Chairman of centerVision AG and CSI Basel Horse Event AG, Member of Institut Straumann AG and Straumann Holding AG, Board Member and Owner of the Grand Hotel Les Trois Rois, Basel.

 Career highlights: He founded Medartis in 1997 and has served its foundation as Chairman of the Board ever since.
 In 1990, he was responsible for restructuring the Institut Straumann AG and he was CEO and Chairman of its Board of Directors until 1994.
-He was Chairman of the Board of Straumann Holding AG until 2002 and has been Vice Chairman since then.
+He was Chairman of the Board of Straumann Holding AG until 2002 and has been Vice Chairman until April 2020.